- Match Centre

 Please note that people parking on St Helens Retail Park who are not visiting the shops there will be liable for a fixed penalty.

-St Helens Central rail station is only a five minute walk from the New Stadium.
+St Helens Central rail station is only a five minute walk to Langtree Park.
 The station runs frequent services from Liverpool to Wigan and Preston.

 Liverpool and Manchester Airport are within 30 mins travel of the stadium.